artificialsolutions/tie-api-example-alexa/README.md

 3. Click Save Model, and then Create Model to build and activate the Alexa-User Interaction model.

 ### Running the connector locally
-Before continuing setting up things on Alexa's Developer Console side, get the connector code running locally..
+Before continuing setting up things on Alexa's Developer Console side, get the connector code running locally:

 1. Download or clone the connector source code:
     ```
     git clone https://github.com/artificialsolutions/tie-api-example-alexa.git